nicor88/aws-streaming-pipeline/README.md

 	**NOTE**: if the S3 key consumers/init.zip is not uploaded in the S3 Bucket used for the deployments, the stack creation will fail

 All the stack and resources contains a stage parameter, to handle multiple stages (e.g. production)

+### Consumers
+The consumers implementation is located in the `consumers` folder.
+We have one folder for each consumer, plus one folder used to init the consumer on first Cloudformation stack creation.

 ### Producer
 In order to test the proposed solution, we needed to implement a producer, that put the records to the stream.